-Romania protesters not backing down after decree repeal - BBC News
+Huge Romania rally despite decree repeal

 Romania protesters not backing down after decree repeal

-Tens of thousands of demonstrators have rallied in Romania, despite the government revoking a controversial decree that fuelled their discontent.
+About 500,000 demonstrators have rallied across Romania, despite the government revoking a controversial decree that fuelled their discontent.

-Earlier, the government scrapped the decree, which would have shielded many politicians from prosecution for corruption.
+The left-wing government earlier scrapped the decree, which would have shielded many politicians from prosecution for corruption.

+But protesters remain dissatisfied about a revised version of the bill which will now be put to parliament.

-However, protesters remain unsatisfied and some are calling the left-wing government to resign.
+Some are calling for the government of PM Sorin Grindeanu to resign.

 Recent days have seen Romania's largest protests since communism fell in 1989.

-The decision to repeal the degree was confirmed at an emergency government meeting in the capital Bucharest.
+The decision to repeal the decree was confirmed at an emergency government meeting in the capital Bucharest on Sunday.

 But protesters expressed concerns about the government's plans to redraft the law and send it for debate in parliament, where it could be forced through.